logiqai/logiqctl/README.md

-Print logs for logiq-flash ingest server filtered by process logiq-flash-2 In case of Kubernetes deployment a Stateful Set is an application, and each pods in it is a process The --process (-p) filter lets you view logs for the individual pod
+Print logs for logiq-flash ingest server filtered by process logiq-flash-2 In case of Kubernetes deployment a Stateful Set is an application, and each pods in it is a process The --process (-p) flag lets you view logs for the individual pod
 # logiqctl logs -p=logiq-flash-2 logiq-flash

 Runs an interactive prompt to let user choose filters
 # logiqctl logs i

+Search logs for the given text
+# logiqctl logs search "your search term"

+If the flag --follow (-f) is specified the logs will be streamed till it over.

 Available Commands:
-  interactive Runs an interactive prompt to let user select application and filters
+  interactive Runs an interactive prompt to let user select application and filters search      Search for given test in logs

 Flags:
   -f, --follow           Specify if the logs should be streamed.